-17 However, it is debatable whether (and how) the monetary regime affects the properties of business cycles in main macroeconomic aggregates.
-For example, Baxter and Stockman (1989), Baxter (1991), and Ahmed et. al. (1993) find that different exchange rate regimes do not result in significant changes in the behavior of the main macroeconomic aggregates.
+15 However, it is debatable whether (and how) the monetary regime affects the properties of business cycle fluctuations in key macroeconomic aggregates.
+Baxter and Stockman (1989), Baxter (1991), and Ahmed et. al. (1993) find that different exchange rate regimes do not result in significant changes in the behavior of the main macroeconomic aggregates.
 On the other hand, Gerlach (1988) concludes that the exchange rate regime does have an impact on the stylized business cycle facts.

 The four theoretical predictions documented in section II guide us to the relevant correlations to examine.
-In a complete markets framework with perfect risk sharing: (i) domestic consumption is only weakly correlated (or uncorrelated) with national output; (ii) cross-country correlations of consumption are equal to unity (or are very high)18; (iii) cross-country correlations of consumption are much higher than those of output; and (iv) domestic consumption is more highly correlated with world consumption than with national output.
+In a complete markets framework with perfect risk sharing: (i) domestic consumption is only weakly correlated (or uncorrelated) with national output; (ii) cross-country correlations of consumption are equal to unity (or are very high); (iii) cross-country correlations of consumption are much higher than those of output; and (iv) domestic consumption is more highly correlated with world consumption than with national output.